Position Title: Financial & Job Coach

 - Be supportive and non-judgmental of the participant, their views, lifestyle and aspirations

-- Fill out and submit a monthly volunteer time sheet to Tracy
+- Fill out and submit a monthly volunteer time sheet

 - Research referrals appropriate to participant’s needs as necessary